 Elapsed time refers to the amount of time that has passed between a start time and a finish time.
 This can be challenging to students if they are not completely familiar with the base 60 system used for second, minutes and hours, and the fact that there are 24 hours a day sometimes split into morning and afternoon times.

-Elapsed time worksheets in years, months, weeks and days.
+Elapsed dates in years, months, weeks and days

-All of the time worksheets below are based on a three column table with 10 rows.
-Each different version of the elapsed time table will challenge students in different ways.
+The elapsed date worksheets in this section are based on a three column table with ten rows.
+Each different version of the elapsed date table will challenge students in different ways.
 The worksheets that ask students to find the end date are given a start date and an elapsed time.
 These worksheets work well for starting at a specific point and counting up.
 The worksheets that ask students to find the start date, elapsed time or the end date will have random blanks in the table, so students may have to figure out the elapsed time forwards or backwards.
 Below you will find various challenges including elapsed time with days only, then we progressively add weeks, months, and years to the worksheets.